PE Headers for Malware Analysts: From File Structure to Suspicious Indicators

 A Rich Header can support "this was built in a similar environment" or "this resembles a known cluster", but it should not be treated as direct attribution proof.

-Now we get to the PE Header.
+Now we get to the PE Signature which is located before the COFF header.
 We previously obtained the starting address of this header in the DOS Header by reading the value located in the e_lfanew field.
-The PE Header starts with the PE Signature, which simultaneously marks the start of the PE file.
-The value is always \x50\x45\x00\x00 and represents the ASCII string PE\0\0.
+The PE Signature marks the start of the PE file.
+This value is always \x50\x45\x00\x00 and represents the ASCII string PE\0\0.

 COFF Header